• Skip to primary navigation

 • Large Eggs: I've used pasta gialla eggs (Italian eggs with intensely colored orange yolks), but any large eggs will do.
 I recommend using antibiotic-free, organic, free-range eggs if you can afford them because they're much healthier and make a better-tasting pasta.

-EVOO isn't 100% necessary, but adds a little fat and extra flavor to pasta dough.
-I did not add EVOO to this dough, but feel free to add around 1 tablespoon (15g) to help keep the dough from being too dry.
-Alternatively, you may add a little splash of water or a little extra beaten egg if your dough seems too dry.
+NOTE: OPTIONAL INGREDIENT (Extra Virgin Olive Oil) (optional, especially if the dough seems too dry, OR use a little water or a little extra beaten egg).
+EVOO isn't necessary, but it can add a little fat and extra flavor to pasta dough.
+I did not add EVOO to this dough, but feel free to add around 1 tablespoon (15g) if your dough seems dry.

-Closeup view of a sheet of pasta dough that's been rolled over a chittara (italian spaghetti guitar) and the square spaghetti hasn't yet released from the wires.
+Closeup of pasta dough rolled over a chitarra with square spaghetti not yet released from the wires, chitara guitar pasta cutting step.

-Chitarra spaghetti being cut on a chitarra tool with the square pasta noodles falling through the wires and onto the table.
+Chitarra spaghetti being cut on my chitarra pasta cutter passed down to me from Luca's parents with square pasta noodles falling through the wires onto the table,showing the sideview of how to make chitarra pasta from scratch.

-How to Make Chitarra Pasta (Maccheroni alla Chitarra Recipe)
+How to Make Chitarra Pasta Step-by-Step (Maccheroni alla Chitarra Recipe)

 If you don't have the 'spaghetti guitar', you can also look for a Pugliesi troccolaturo, which is a special rolling pin that cuts square pasta called Troccoli or Troccolo, but these pasta shapes are usually wider than traditional chitarra pasta.

-5. Lay sheets of rolled pasta onto the chitarra cutter and use a rolling pin to roll over the top of the dough to cut it on the strings.
+Step 4.
+Lay sheets of rolled pasta onto the chitarra cutter and use a rolling pin to roll over the top of the dough to cut it into strings.

 Find the full recipe instructions in the recipe card.